 The Master's Advisory Committee consists of the Academic Advisor, who must be a tenure-track CAEM faculty member, and at least two additional members.
 At least one of the two additional members must be a tenure-track faculty member and holds a faculty appointment in CAEM.
 One of the two additional members can be from another academic unit within the University or someone from outside the University.
 The latter is called a Special Member.
-"If the third member is not a current tenuretrack UA faculty member, he or she must be approved by the Graduate College as a special member.
-A Special Member form must be completed and submitted to the Graduate College.
+"If the third member is not a current tenure-track UA faculty member, he or she must be approved by the Graduate College as a special member." (https://grad.arizona.edu/policies/academic-policies/graduate-student-committee-service) A Special Member form must be completed and submitted to the Graduate College.
 The student's Academic Advisor must approve the Master's Advisory Committee members.